noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

   - i.e. config manage (e.g. packer) paints the picture
     - can be handled by provisioners

+- use cases
+  - provisioning automation
+  - provider documentation of your infrastructure in the form of code
+    - so keep it simple

 ### best practices

 - always
   - put priv vars in the `.tfvars` file
   - put pub vars in the `.vars.tf` file
+  - protect your fkn state file
 - sometimes
   - terraform should deply premade images with all the configuration already set or retrieved at runtime
   - just name the plan `tfplan` and move on with your life